Maternity Care: Where to Give Birth in Yorkshire?

 Since the Bronte Centre opened in April 2024, on average only 2% of people booked with Mid Yorkshire Trust, birthed their baby there.
 I would highly consider the Bronte Centre as a possible birth option and speak to one of the Bronte Centre midwives if you have any concerns or questions about birthing in this stand alone birth centre.
 The midwives will do all that they can to accommodate your birth here, even if you've been told that you are high risk.
 They will look at your individual circumstances and see what options you have, whilst also taking into account any safety issues for you or your baby.
 The risk of any intervention is much lower for women giving birth in the birth centre and your chances of having a positive birth experience is much higher.
 The midwives are highly trained at noticing any risks during your labour and can manage them accordingly.
 They will always put Mum and baby first and act quickly and effectively.
 The number of episiotomies carried out at the Bronte Centre since April 2024 is 0% and the number of women haemorrhaging is only 1%.
 This is significantly lower than hospital rates of episiotomies and haemorrhages.
 This is mainly due to higher rates of intervention occurring in hospital settings and resulting in an increase in episiotomies and haemorrhages.
 We know from research that intervention increases the risk of episiotomies and haemorrhage.
 A birth taking place in a birth centre involves a more physiological approach.

-Caesarean Sections
+Caesarean Sections in Yorkshire

-If we look at the rates of caesarean sections for the hospitals analysed, we can see that the figures are pretty high.
-Leeds has the lowest caesarean rates, for both elective and emergency, however we have not seen the latest data for Leeds, since May 2024.
-Calderdale and Mid Yorkshire have the highest and caesarean sections across the UK are on the rise.
+Caesarean sections across the UK are on the rise.
 In 2023 31% of births are by caesarean section and 16% of these births are by elective c-section.
 In the last 20 years, the rate of c-sections have risen by 50%, from 1 in 5 births, to 1 in 3 births.

 Given the high caesarean section rates, it's worth making a caesarean section plan.
 By knowing what happens during a caesarean section and knowing more about caesarean section recovery, this can help you to still have a positive experience if your birth plan A or plan B does not happen.
 I have written a book all about c-sections and you can buy a copy on Amazon.
-Anyone who hires me as their Doula, will receive a copy of my book absolutely free.
+Anyone who hires me as their Doula, can receive a copy of my book absolutely free.
 It's called "Your Caesarean Section Journey Guide & Journal: Creating Birth Choices & Positive Journeys".
 It is for anyone who is planning an elective c-section, or for people who are just wanting to know more about c-sections to help them to feel prepared.

-Making an Informed Decision
+Making an Informed Decision for Birth

 As you can see from the data analysed, there is a high chance of having an induced birth or a caesarean section.
 This might be something that you would prefer, do not want or it might be the safest option for you or your baby.
-However, to determine that, you need to be aware of all of your options and choices, know the facts, the risks and be able to make an informed decision, that feels right for you.
+However, to determine that, you need to be aware of all of your options and choices, know the facts, the risks and be able to make an informed decision that feels right for you.

 If you would like any support in making an informed decision for your birth or want any help to prepare for your birth, my Antenatal Doula and Birth Doula support packages and my Hypnobirthing courses, cover birth preparation in great detail and I can help you to fully prepare for your birth and increase your chances of having a positive birth experience.